What Comes First: Data or KPIs?January 7, 2016 by Stacey Barr

 And you’ll be forced to fit your KPIs to the data you have.
 That’s tragic, because one of the most frequent – and powerful – impacts of a good performance measurement process, is that your mind is opened and you see more clearly what you need to know about performance.
 You see what you hadn’t seen before.

 So don’t delay your performance measurement until after you have the data.
 You won’t have the data, you’ll be a year or two behind in your quest for great KPIs, and you’ll have a load of rework to do on your data management system.

+No data should be no excuse to measure the right KPIs.
 Instead, commit to designing the performance measures you need.
 Then commit to pilot testing those measures with manual data collection and capture.
 Then tweak the data, tweak the measures, and use them both as part of the requirements specification for your data management system.